Parent article: Best Online Guitar Lessons

 Added compare buttons to table, updated Yousician's logo and made minor changes to copy and article formatting.

-Best Beginner Online Guitar Lessons Pick: Guitar Tricks
+Best Beginner Online Guitar Lessons (our top Pick)

 For years Guitar Tricks has been a standard-bearer, not only in guitar lessons broadly, but in beginner guitar education specifically.
 Their program's strong organization and continual expansion makes them an easy first recommendation for players just getting started and for more advanced skill levels as well.
 Use the orange button below to try the program free.